ssk13/SeniorProject/PseudoComposerWeb/README.md

 * 4th and 5th species CP
 * Page that just lists all da rulez
 * Add 'start over'
+* Don't let users add 2 cantus firmuses
-* Let user set which is the cantus firmus
+* Add elaboration on "is this voice the cantus firmus or the counterpoint" dialogue

 Aesthetic:
 * Find way to connect parallel/consecutive perfect intervals horizontally to better group them